benjamenm03/teros12-LoRa/README.md

 3. `field3` – third value from the payload

 4. `field4` – node battery voltage (0 if below 0.5&nbsp;V)
+5. `field5` – RSSI of the LoRa packet in dBm
+6. `field6` – SNR of the LoRa packet in dB

-Additional payload values, if present, are uploaded to subsequent fields.
+Additional payload values, if present, are uploaded to subsequent fields after `field6`.